Aircloak/aircloak/cloak/docs/diffix.md

 A noise layer is an individual Gaussian noise sample.
 The total noise added to an aggregate value in each bucket of a query answer is the sum of the individual noise samples.
 Although noise layers are taken from a Gaussian distribution, their values are not random.
 Rather, the PRNG used to generate each noise sample is seeded in such a way that identical query or answer conditions generate the same noise sample.
 We refer to this property as being *sticky*.

 There are two types of noise layers, *static* and *uid*.
 The difference between them is based on what is used to seed each layer.
 Static noise layers typically (though not always) depend only on the semantics of the individual SQL query filter condition.
 In other words, the `WHERE` condition `age = 10` will always produce the same static noise layer independent of what UIDs comprise the answer.
-By contract, UID noise layers always depend on which UIDs conprise the answer.
+By contract, UID-noise layers always depend on which UIDs comprise the answer.

-Each filter condition has a static noise layer, and most filter conditions additionally have a UID noise layer.
+Each filter condition has a static noise layer, and most filter conditions additionally have a UID-noise layer.
 The following are considered to be filter conditions:

 * WHERE clauses
 * HAVING clauses in subqueries
 * GROUP BY clauses
 * All columns in the top-level SELECT clause
 * Range WHERE clauses, i.e. a pair of `a >= x` and `a < y`, is considered one filter instead of two
-* Each element of `IN(a,b,c)` is treated as one distinct filter condition, while the entire expression taken together is treated as another filter condition
+* Each element of `IN (a, b, c)` is treated as one distinct filter condition, while the entire expression taken together is treated as another filter condition

 In addition, there is a generic noise layer for queries that otherwise have no noise layer (i.e. because no filter conditions).
 The query `SELECT count(*) FROM table` is such a query.

-The aggregation function `count(col)` is given an additional UID noise layer.
+The aggregation function `count(col)` is given an additional UID-noise layer.
 The purpose of this noise layer is to defend against the [Difference attack with counting NULL](./attacks.md#difference-attack-with-counting-null).

-The range WHERE clauses `bucket()`, `round()`, and `trunc()` do not have a UID noise layer, only a static noise layer.
+The implicit ranges `bucket()`, `round()`, and `trunc()` do not have a UID-noise layer, only a static noise layer.
 This is to defend against noise exploitation attacks [through chaff conditions](attacks.md#through-chaff-conditions).
 [ghi3931](https://github.com/Aircloak/aircloak/issues/3931)
 [ghi4110](https://github.com/Aircloak/aircloak/issues/4110)